unixunion/solace-provision/README.md

 # Solace Provision

-solace-provision is a tool written in Rust, which can process flat files to provision solace appliances and software brokers.
+solace-provision is a tool which reads flat files to provision solace hardware appliances and software brokers.

 ## Project Status

-Currently in *alpha*
+Currently in *beta*

-Capabilities and Limitations
+Capabilities:

-    * Fetch
+    * Fetch + Save to disk
     * Provision
     * Update
     * Shutdown
     * Enable
     * Delete

-Supported Objects / Features:
+Objects that can be Provisioned, Updated and Downloaded

     * VPN
     * Queue